Couch Alternatives – 14 Stylish & Comfy Pieces That Prove A Sofa Isn't a Necessity After All

 Can you have a living room without a couch?

-We think all these chic couch alternative ideas, have for sure proved a living room doesn't need a sofa to feel welcoming.
-As designer Kathy Kuo says, 'I like to say that there aren’t any hard and fast rules about what any given room “must have.”
+We think these chic couch alternative ideas have proven that a living room doesn't need a sofa to feel welcoming.
+As designer Kathy Kuo notes, "I like to say that there aren’t any hard and fast rules about what any given room “must have.”
 If you have a living room space that serves you well with several comfortable armchairs and no sofa, then there’s no need to force a sofa!
-The ultimate goal is to love your living room and feel at home there – both by yourself and with guests – and working with chairs, benches, and chaises can certainly result in a beautiful living room design.'
+The ultimate goal is to love your living room and feel at home there – both by yourself and with guests – and working with chairs, benches, and chaises can certainly result in a beautiful living room design."
 Agreed!